 Dinosaur Bar-B-Que – I’m always a little suspicious of an eatery that boasts that they have the best “fill in your favourite food here” in the west, east, or whatever location they claim to be the best of.
 I have to admit though, when Dinosaur Bar-B-Que claims to be the best BBQ in the northeast, they are probably bang on.

-This beloved Syracuse BBQ restaurant is actually one of 10 Dinosaur Bar-B-Que locations in the U.S. northeast.
+One of the beloved eateries in Syracuse, this BBQ restaurant is actually one of 10 Dinosaur Bar-B-Que locations in the U.S. northeast.
 The Syracuse location lays claim to the original location which started in 1983 as a mobile concession stand.
 Syracuse’s Dinosaur Bar-B-Que is now so popular, this rib joint does not take reservations.
 Most evenings, if you don’t get there early, you will be left standing in a line-up that will line the street and wind around the corner.
 It’s just that popular.

 The wait is worth it though.
 SO worth it.